-Biopsies from the vastus lateralis skeletal muscle were used to investigate mitochondrial respiration in skeletal muscle fibers ex vivo by high-resolution respirometry (Fig. 2).
+Biopsies from the vastus lateralis skeletal muscle were used to investigate mitochondrial respiration in skeletal muscle fibers ex vivo by high resolution respirometry (Fig. 2).
 Over all subjects, skeletal muscle oxygen consumption normalized to wet weight was higher after exercise training (Fig. 2A).
-Fatty acid oxidation capacity (FAO) was measured after addition of malate, octanoylcarnitine, and ADP and was 45% higher after training (P < 0.001).
+Fatty acid oxidation capacity (FAO) was measured after addition of malate, octanoylcarnitine and ADP and was 45% higher after training (p<0.001).
 Proton leak oxygen flux measured before addition of ADP was at or near background flux (data not shown).
-Respiration and pyruvate and FAO combined was 45% higher after training (P = 0.01).
-This latter state is closest to the in vivo situation, where muscle can rely on both glycolysis and β -oxidation.
-Maximal coupled respiration (+Succ), total maximal uncoupled respiration (+FCCP), and complex II respiration (+Rot) also increased by 36%, 35%, and 31%, respectively (P = 0.003, 0.003, and 0.0099).
-The state after addition of succinate measures maximal oxidative phosphorylation (OXPHOS) capacity, while the state after FCCP addition measures electron transfer system capacity.
-The last 2 states are unlikely to be found in vivo but demonstrate that all complexes of the respiratory chain including adenosine triphosphate (ATP) synthase showed higher activity per tissue weight after training.
-When the
+Respiration an pyruvate and FAO combined was 45% higher after training (p=0.01).
+This latter state is closest to the in vivo situation where muscle can rely on both, glycolysis and β-oxidation.
+Maximal coupled respiration (+Succ), total maximal uncoupled respiration (+FCCP), and complex II respiration (+Rot) also increased by 36%, 35% and 31%, respectively (p=0.003, 0.003 and 0.0099).
+The state after addition of succinate measures maximal oxidative phosphorylation (OXPHOS) capacity, while the state after FCCP addition measures electron transfer system (ETS) capacity.
+The last two states are unlikely to be found in vivo, but demonstrate that all complexes of the respiratory chain including ATP synthase showed higher activity per tissue weight after training.
+When the individual changes in respiration were compared between responders and low responders in ISIMats, no differences were observed (Fig. 2B), and mitochondrial respiration before and after exercise training was highly similar between the two groups (Fig 2C,D).